danielewworrall/cubenet/README.md

 - `Gconv_block()` constructs a group convolution with group-equivariant batch norm and pointwise nonlinearity

 ## Creating a group CNN
-There are just two things you need to bear mind mind when designing a group CNN.
+Group CNNs are little more intricate than standard CNNs (technically called Z-CNNs).
+We have tried to make them as easy as possible to use in out code.
+You just need to pay attention at the _input_ and the _output_.

+#### At the input
-1) The activation tensors are 6D arrays.
+The activation tensors are 6D arrays.
 Therefore inputs to any Gconv modules must be 6D!
 This can be achieved with
 ```
 x = tf.expand_dims(x, -1)
 ```
 We use the convention `[batch_size, depth, height, width, channels, group_dim]`.
 Notice the extra axis `group_dim`, this corresponds to the 'rotation dimension', it stores the activations at each discrete rotation of the kernel.
 (In hindsight, we should have placed `group_dim` before `channels` for aesthetic reason, but hey ho!)

-2) Unless you study and understand the code inside out, stick to using just one group throughout the entire network.
-For this we advise to create a single `Layer` object, which you will use to construct all group convolutions.

-## But how do I construct a layer?
+#### But how do I construct a layer?
 To construct a `Layer`, you need to first choose a group, your choices are from the strings `"V","T4","S4"`.
 For instance to create a four-group layer we write
 ```
 myLayer = Layer("V")